 You can email entries as Word and/or PDF documents to: .

-Hard copies: If you want to send a paper reference document A4 is the most user-friendly format for hard copies.
-Send them to:
+Hard copies: If you want to send a reference version of the entry, A4 is the most user-friendly format for hard copies.
+Send these to:

 British Parking Awards 2018

 London SE11 5QY